danielsaidi/website_danielsaidi/_posts/2020/2020-01-31-present-delegating-view-controllers-in-swiftui.md

 ...
 ```

-This will present the share sheet in a modal sheet and let you share any data you like.
+This will present the share sheet in a modal and let you share any data you like.

 ## View controllers with delegation

-Things become a little more complicated if a view controller has to communicate back to the SwiftUI view, using a delegate.
+Things become a little more complicated if a view controller communicates back using a delegate.
 Since SwiftUI views are structs, they can't be used as delegates, so we need something more.

 One solution is to use a `coordinator`, which you can create and return as a nested class within your view: